-Normally, I don't like mouthwashes because most of them don't do anything, and they make people think they can brush less and floss less because they are using some fancy-pants mouthwash.
+Normally, I don't like mouthwashes because most of them don't do much, and they make people think they can brush less and floss less because they are using some fancy-pants mouthwash.

-Because 7 - 14 days is more than enough time for the mouthwash to do it's job, and any longer than that with a Chlorhexidine mouthwash may cause staining to build up on your teeth.
+Because 14 days is more than enough time for the mouthwash to do it's job.

 The TheraBreath mouthwash will kill the bacteria causing the gum infection, and allow your swollen gums to heal up and shrink back to their normal size.
 But that's when the real work starts, if you want to prevent getting swollen gums again!